paperlib/simple-react-app/README.md

-# a simple React App
+# A simple React App
 an agonisingly simple react app